lemonteaa/relabel/README.md

 ;; => [25 4 56]
 ```

+`:strict` controls the mode for the `from` modifier.
+It is in strict mode if `:strict` is true, and loose mode if false.
+In strict mode, `from` will raise an Exception if a value cannot be extracted from the object:

++ When selecting by keywords, this happens if the object has no key named by the keyword.
++ When selecting by a Specter path, this happens if there is no matching value or more than one match.

+In loose mode, a default value of `nil` will be returned if there is no match.
+This default value can be overriden by the `:default` optional parameter.
+Note that if this parameter is present, loose mode will be used for that call of `from` even if we are in strict mode otherwise.

 ## TODO

-- Support something like XPath for modifier from (use Specter?)
+- ~~Support something like XPath for modifier from (use Specter?)~~
 - ~~Support nested map for schema declaration in converter~~
-- Control on strict/loose setting when key cannot be mapped
+- ~~Control on strict/loose setting when key cannot be mapped~~

 ## Contact